wiseman-timelord/CleanCode-Py/README.md

 # ScriptClean

-### Status:
+### Status: Under development.
-Under development - Since the revisit, there have been issues...
+There are issues...
 - Requires further testing and updating of rules, it kinda works currently, just not, dictionaries and global variables, and this is just for python.
-It may need a different function for each file format, feels like im going to fix it for one, and break it for the others, each time I update the runes.
+It may need a different function for each file format, feels like im going to fix it for one, and break it for the others, each time I update the rules, while its all dynamic.

 ### Updates for next release
 - More complete implementations of interface, now with separate display for processing of scripts.